sandeep-1511/cloud-assignment/README.md

         docker container run -dt -p 80:3000 hello-world once the container is created check with that port number and ip address in browser we can access the application .If every thing goes well.

-8. Now we need to push our docker image to ecr repo . first we need to create repository in ECR
+8. Now we need to push our docker image to ecr repo .first we need to create repository in ECR

            aws ecr get-login-password --region <your-region> | docker login --username AWS --password-stdin <your-account- number>.dkr.ecr.<your-region>.amazonaws.com